 How do I start prescribing medical cannabis through Project Twenty21?

 Before commencing any training with us, we will ask you to sign a Memorandum of Understanding, to confirm that you are happy to adhere to our processes.
-You will then be asked to read the Project Protocol, Formulary and ‘How to get started’ pack – the latter includes useful links and resources to medical cannabis educational tools and networking.
+You will then be asked to read the Project Protocol and Twenty21 Formulary provided in our ‘How to get started’ pack sent to all new prescribers on the project.

 - Sign up for live online training with Prof. Mike Barnes – learn about cannabis history, how to prescribe, safe dosing and much more.